jhu-data-services/intro-to-data-visualization-in-python/README.md

 This repository contains materials for one of our live webinars open to JHU students, faculty, and staff.
 Please [contact us](mailto:dataservices@jhu.edu) with any questions.

-As of March 2020, Data Services workshops are being held virtually on Zoom.
-[See our calendar to register for upcoming workshops.](https://dataservices.library.jhu.edu/training-workshops/calendar/)

 ## Pre-Class Instructions
-Before the class, follow the [Python Installation Instructions](https://github.com/jhu-data-services/python-installation-instructions) to download Anaconda and Jupyter Notebooks onto your computer.
+If you do not have Python already installed, please visit [https://www.python.org/](https://www.python.org/) and choose the installation type appropriate to your operating system.

+We will be using the following packages:

+`matplolib`: Primary visualization library in Python.
+Install using `pip install matplotlib`.
+`seaborn`: Statistical data visualization in Python.
+Install using `pip install seaborn`.
+Jupyter Notebook: We will use Jupyter Notebook for running Python code and viewing our resulting plots.
+Install using `pip install notebook`.

 Use our [Jupyter Notebook Tutorial](https://github.com/jhu-data-services/python-installation-instructions/tree/main/jupyter-notebook-tutorial) to learn the basics of opening and running Jupyter Notebooks.
 You can [view the Jupyter Notebook Tutorial online here](https://nbviewer.org/github/jhu-data-services/python-installation-instructions/blob/main/jupyter-notebook-tutorial/JupyterNotebookTutorial.ipynb).

 ## Description of Files
 - Data: This folder contains raw data files to be used during hands-on activities in the workshop
 - In-ClassScripts: This folder contains Jupyter Notebook file you will need for the workshop:
-    - DataWranglingPandas_StudentVersion.ipynb
-    - Images folder - contains images that are used in the Juptyer Notebook
+    - `data-visualization-in-python-student-notebook.ipynb`: Jupyter Notebook containing interactive exercises for the workshop
+    - `saving-matplotlib-seaborn-figures.ipynb`: Instructions on how to save figures in `matplotlib` and `seaborn`

 ## Post-Class Survey
 If you have taken the live webinar for this class, please take this survey: [https://www.surveymonkey.com/r/python-data-vis](https://www.surveymonkey.com/r/python-data-vis)